gca-research-group/tee-morello-performance-experiments/README.md

 We do not have an explanation for that yet.
 We need to double check measurements.
 We are showing this preliminary result only to show that this is a pending question in our agenda.
 The analysis of the time to wipe the memory of the attestable replicas is also pending.

-The cpu-performance and memory-performance folders contain code and results of some experiments in progress.
-Cpu-performance is meant to measure the performance of code running inside attestables in the computation of some mathematical operations, integer arithmetic, floating point arithmetic, and array manipulation.
-Memory-performance is meant to assess the time it takes an attestable to allocate and free blocks of memory of different sizes.

 # 2. CPU Performance Tests on the Morello Board